m-reza-rahman/jakartaee-kubernetes/clustering/README.md

 ## Prerequisites

+- You will need to have [Maven installed](https://maven.apache.org/install.html).
 - You need to have a Kubernetes cluster with kubectl installed and configured to use your cluster.
 We used the Azure Kubernetes Service but you can use any Kubernetes capable platform including running Kubernetes locally.
 - You need to have Docker CLI installed and you must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).
 - You will need to [install Helm](https://helm.sh/docs/intro/install/).